 - By appointment

-I am a social anthropologist specialising in forced displacement, migration studies, environmental knowledge, and conservation and development.
-I am currently working on three projects:
+I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development.
+My projects include:

 Please email me for a PDF if you do not have library access to these journals.

-- 2017.
+- Jeffery, L. 2017.
 ‘We don’t want to be sent back and forth all the time’: ethnographic encounters with displacement, migration, and Britain beyond the British Isles.
 Sociological Review Monograph 65, 1.

-- 2016 (with R. Rotter).
+- Jeffery, L. & R. Rotter.
+2016.
 Sustenance, nourishment, and cultivation: plants as living cultural heritage for dispersed Chagossians in Mauritius, Seychelles, and the UK.
-Journal of the Royal Anthropological Institute 22, 2 [Open Access]
+Journal of the Royal Anthropological Institute 22, 2.
+[Open Access]

-- 2016 (with R. Rotter).
+- Rotter, R. & L. Jeffery.
+2016.
 'We no longer have faith and trust in anyone': misadventures in community consultation on the future of the Chagos Archipelago.
 International Development Planning Review 38, 4.

-- 2014.
+- Jeffery, L. 2014.
 Ecological restoration in a cultural landscape: conservationist and Chagossian approaches to controlling the 'coconut chaos' on the Chagos Archipelago.
-Human Ecology 42, 6 [Open Access]
+Human Ecology 42, 6.
+[Open Access]

-- 2014.
+- Jeffery, L. 2014.
 Neither confirm nor deny: WikiLeaks evidence and the Vienna Convention on Diplomatic Relations in the judicial review of the Chagos Marine Protected Area.
-Anthropology Today 30, 3 [Cover article] [See also Global Justice Academy blog on WikiLeaks Evidence in Court]
+Anthropology Today 30, 3.
+[Cover article] [See also Global Justice Academy blog on WikiLeaks Evidence in Court]

-- 2013.
+- Jeffery, L. 2013.
 'We are the true guardians of the environment': human-environment relations and debates about the future of the Chagos Archipelago.
-Journal of the Royal Anthropological Institute 19, 2 [See also Response and Reply in JRAI 19, 4]
+Journal of the Royal Anthropological Institute 19, 2.
+[See also Response and Reply in JRAI 19, 4.]

-- 2011.
+- Jeffery, L. 2011.
 'Unusual immigrants', or, Chagos islanders and their confrontations with British citizenship.
-Anthropology in Action 18, 2
+Anthropology in Action 18, 2.

-- 2011 (with S. Johannessen).
+- Jeffery, L. & S. Johannessen.
+2011.
 Reflections on the life and art of the Chagossian painter Clement Siatous.
-Wasafiri 26, 2 [Cover article]
+Wasafiri 26, 2.
+[Cover article]

-- 2011 (with J. Murison).
+- Jeffery, L. & J. Murison.
+2011.
 The temporal, social, spatial and legal dimensions of return and onward migration.
-Population, Space and Place 17, 2
+Population, Space and Place 17, 2.

-- 2010.
+- Jeffery, L. 2010.
 Forced displacement, onward migration, and reformulations of 'home' by Chagossians in Crawley, West Sussex.
-Journal of Ethnic and Migration Studies 36, 7
+Journal of Ethnic and Migration Studies 36, 7.

-- 2010.
+- Jeffery, L. 2010.
 Creole festivals and Afro-Creole cosmopolitanisms in Mauritius.
-Social Anthropology 18, 4
+Social Anthropology 18, 4.

-- 2007.
+- Jeffery, L. 2007.
 How a plantation became paradise: changing representations of the homeland among displaced Chagos islanders.
-Journal of the Royal Anthropological Institute 13, 4 [Showcased by JSTOR Daily 2016]
+Journal of the Royal Anthropological Institute 13, 4.
+[Showcased by JSTOR Daily 2016]

-- 2006.
+- Jeffery, L. 2006.
 Historical narrative and legal evidence: judging Chagossians' High Court testimonies.
-PoLAR: Political and Legal Anthropology Review 29, 2 [Open Access rerelease with new Postscript 2014]
+PoLAR: Political and Legal Anthropology Review 29, 2.
+[Open Access rerelease with new Postscript 2014]

-- 2006.
+- Jeffery, L. 2006.
 Victims and patrons: strategic alliances and the anti-politics of victimhood among displaced Chagossians and their supporters.
-History and Anthropology 17, 4
+History and Anthropology 17, 4.

 Selected Book Chapters

-- 2011 (with D. Vine).
+- Jeffery, L. & D. Vine.
+2011.
 Sorrow, sadness, and impoverishment: the lives of Chagossians in Mauritius.
 In S. Evers & M. Kooy (eds.)
 Eviction from the Chagos Islands: Displacement and Struggle for Identity against two World Powers.
 Brill.

-- 2009 (with D. Vine).
+- Vine, D. & L. Jeffery.
+2009.
 'Give us back Diego Garcia': unity and division among activists in the Indian Ocean.
 In C. Lutz (ed.)
 The Bases of Empire: The Global Struggle against US Military Posts.
-Pluto.
+NYU.

 Topics interested in supervising

-I welcome enquiries about supervision relating to my research interests in: anthropology of displacement and migration studies; critical heritage studies; intangible cultural heritage; ethnomusicology; environment and society; human-environment relations; politics of conservation and development; roads and connective infrastructure; political and legal anthropology; islands of the Western Indian Ocean, especially Mauritius, Chagos, Rodrigues, Agalega, Seychelles, Maldives, and Reunion; anthropology of Britain
+I welcome enquiries about supervision relating to my research interests in: anthropology of displacement and migration studies; critical heritage studies; intangible cultural heritage; ethnomusicology; environment and society; human-environment relations; conservation and development; roads and connective infrastructure; political and legal anthropology; islands of the Western Indian Ocean, especially Mauritius, Chagos, Rodrigues, Agalega, Seychelles, Maldives, and Réunion; anthropology of Britain

 If you are interested in being supervised by Laura Jeffery, please see the links below for more information: